isomerpages/moe-northbrookssec/_about-us/Admissions/DSA @ Northbrooks.md

 ### About DSA

-The Direct School Admission (DSA) is an opportunity for Primary 6 students to directly apply for admission into participating secondary schools based on their talents and achievement which might not have been demonstrated at the Primary School Leaving Examination (PSLE).
+The Direct School Admission (DSA) is an opportunity for Primary 6 students to directly apply for admission into participating secondary schools based on their talents and achievement which might not have been demonstrated at the Primary School Leaving Examination (PSLE).&nbsp;

-<b>Northbrooks Secondary School</b> offers DSA in the following areas in 2022: <br>
+<b>Northbrooks Secondary School</b>&nbsp;offers DSA in the following areas in 2022: <br>
 1\.
 Aerospace <br>
 2\.
 Outdoor Adventure <br>
 3\.
 Leadership <br>